mienaiyami/clickhouse-flatfile-bi/server/README.md

 - Connect to ClickHouse databases with username/password or JWT token authentication
 - Fetch table schemas, columns, and preview data
-- Import data from CSV files to ClickHouse tables
+- Import data from CSV content or file uploads to ClickHouse tables
-- Export data from ClickHouse tables to CSV files
+- Export data from ClickHouse tables as CSV content
 - Bidirectional data flow
+- Streaming file uploads support

 ## Prerequisites